YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/call-report.md

-# Call Report
+# Call Report \(新增页面\)

-The PBX will send call report to the application server automatically when
+The PBX will send call report to the application server automatically.
+Call event like call transfer, call failure, call released, and etc. will be reported.

-S系列IPPBX主动向第三方应用上报通话转移等事件。